The-Code-Alchemist/Coding-Dojo/README.md

     - Never commit any IDE or machine-specific settings such as `.idea/` or `.vscode/` directories.
 Add these to your `.gitignore` file if they're not there already.
     - Never commit any sensitive information such as passwords, API keys, or personal data to a public repository.

-## 3-Maven: Build what you developed and keep dependency versions up-to-date
+## 3—Maven: Build what you developed and keep dependency versions up to date
 1. [Download Maven](https://maven.apache.org/download.cgi)
     - Try out artifacts, dependencies, and archetypes
     - https://mvnrepository.com/